Human Services Intern – Bilingual S’gaw Karen & English

 Position Description:

-The human services intern will work primarily in support of our walk-in services, as well as with other tasks as assigned within our social service programming.
-The intern will support KOM’s social service programs by helping with workshops, client follow-up, outreach, and serving clients.
-Programs the intern may support include our New Arrival Programs, Elders Program, Caregivers Program, and Youth Programs.
+The human services intern will work primarily in support of KOM’s social service programs by helping with workshops, client follow-up, outreach, and serving clients.
+Programs the intern will mainly support are our Caregivers Program and Home Community Based Services.

 Key responsibilities include:

-• Provide walk-in services at KOM’s office for refugees to address needs including translation/interpreting, completing paperwork, and contacting other agencies for referrals and follow-up
+• Provide program support needs – translation/interpreting, completing paperwork, contacting other agencies for referrals and follow-ups

 • Assist program staff with preparing for educational workshops, including recruiting and following up with participants, and researching content